Why does WiFi need range extension?

 Ad Hoc and point-to-point WiFi:

-Call a specialist if you have tried all the above and are still experiencing issues with your WiFi range.
-Our WiFi installer will analyse your home’s layout and provide the best value-for-money solution.
+Call us for a quick and easy setup of any of the above WiFi extention technologies.
+Our WiFi installer will analyze your home's layout and provide the best value-for-money solution.

 WiFi speed and Internet Providers